Creamy beetroot pasta, a flavorful and vibrant dish made with just three main ingredients: beets, pasta and crème fraiche (or cream cheese).

 - Blend the sauce with an immersion blender.
 Adjust the taste with the remaining vinegar, salt, and pepper.

 - Combine: Drain the pasta, return it to the pot.
 Add the sauce and mix gently to combine.

 - Serve immediately.
 (Note 4)

-- Weighed before peeling, after peeling there were about 375 g/ 13 oz left.
-It was a fairly large beet.
+- Weighed before peeling; after peeling, there were about 375 g/ 13 oz left.
+It was a reasonably large beet.

 - You can use the same amount of cream cheese.
 In this case, add a good splash of milk to the cheese and whisk well to make it creamy.